 Mia holds a Bachelor of Arts degree in American Studies with a concentration in Cinema and Media Studies from Carleton College in Northfield, MN, and a Master of Arts degree in Counseling for Mental Health and Wellness from New York University.
 She completed her clinical internship at IHI Therapy Center, an award-winning LGBTQ-affirmative psychotherapy center in Manhattan.

 Mia is a professional member of the American Counseling Association and the New York Mental Health Counselors Association.

-Shannon De Ycaza, MHC-LP
+Shannon De Ycaza, LMHC